latent-to/developer-docs/docs/local-build/mine-validate.md

 This script begins the process of sending inputs to the miners and setting weights based on miner responses.

 :::info miner and validator logs
 Use the `--logging.info` flag to print miner and validator log messages directly to the console.
-This helps you monitor activity in real time without checking log files.
+This helps you monitor activity in real time.
 :::

 ## 5. Check your emissions